pantshaswat/Legal-RAG/README.md

     qdrant/qdrant
 ```

-### 5. Gemini api key configuration
+### 5. Gemini/Gorq api key configuration

-Set your gemini api key in the environment.
+Set your gemini api or Groq api key in the .env file.

 ## Running the Application